 One thing though is undeniable, the EEG procedure makes the patient feel more sick.

 Zeto is building a new, better world of EEG for the patient, the physician and the technician.
 Our product is a patent pending, zero-prep, easy to wear headset with dry electrodes backed by a cloud platform that offers instant upload, live viewing, video, auxiliary inputs* and tools for analysis.

 Fast, Convenient, Medical-grade EEG - That's what we do.

 * Includes ECG, photic sensing, event triggers and more.

 We make no compromises.
 Zeto rivals the best in class EEG systems in functionality and reliability.
 We won’t stand a chance if we don’t.
 Contact us if you’d like to know more about our comparison studies and technical specifications.

-Coming to a hospital
+Coming soon to a hospital